robktaylor/pdsnd_github/README.md

 Data files: chicago.csv, new_york_city.csv, washington.csv
 Python file: bikeshare.py

+### Known bugs
+There are no known bugs to the bikeshare.py program

 ### Credits
 Credit is due to the Udacity Programming for Data Science course.